HOW TO SPEND 3 DAYS IN DUBLIN

 Once you get into the city and drop your luggage at the hotel first thing I’d recommend heading to Queen of Tarts for a nice bite to eat and some coffee to get ready for exploring the city.

-From here you can walk right over to Dublin Castle.
+From here you can walk right over to Dublin Castle which is one of the main sights and a must-see in 3 days in Dublin.

 Dublin Castle is a big part of Ireland’s history.
 From Viking Settlement to British house of rule and now Ireland’s own, it houses rotating art and history exhibits and is home to stunning gardens.
 It also has the amazing Chester Beatty Library on its grounds as well.